franciscoyira/portfolio/content/authors/admin/_index.md

 title: Francisco Yirá
 ---

-Data scientist with a Bachelor of Economics and a high proficiency in R programming.
+Data scientist with background in economics and high proficiency in R programming.
 Skilled in applying machine learning techniques to optimise business outcomes in retail and marketing/CRM, as well as conducting statistical modelling and causal inference to answer business questions.

-Experienced in automating processes and reports using data.
+Experienced in automating processes and reports.
+Also proficient in Python for data analysis and model training.
 Passionate about leveraging data to enable data-driven decision making and to solve complex problems with social impact.
 Enthusiastic about learning new skills and sharing knowledge with others.

 {{< icon name="up-right-from-square" pack="fas" >}} {{< staticref "https://franciscoyira.github.io/cv/index" "newtab" >}}CV in document format{{< /staticref >}}.